 Psychiatric iatrogenesis can manifest as both physical and psychological symptoms (indeed, psychiatric medications can sometimes worsen the mental health of people or cause psychological symptoms to arise that were absent before treatment).
 Akathisia, a movement disorder characterised by restlessness, is a common side effect of antipsychotic drugs (and an occasional side effect of SSRI antidepressants).
 The condition can be extremely distressing.
 And this distress has been associated with suicidality (increasing the risk of both suicidal ideation and suicide attempts).
 In addition, brain damage can result from the long-term use of antipsychotics, antidepressants, and benzodiazepines.

-While it’s crucial to take seriously all of the concerns raised by anti-psychiatrists, we should question whether malpractices (which may be institutional in nature) justify complete opposition towards psychiatry.
+While it’s crucial to take seriously all of the concerns raised by exponents of anti-psychiatry, we should question whether malpractices (which may be institutional in nature) justify complete opposition towards psychiatry.
 Many patients, for instance, have mixed opinions about psychiatric treatment, rather than an entirely negative one; whereas other patients speak of their psychiatrist, hospitalisation, and treatment in a highly favourable way, maintaining that psychiatry not only kept them well but that it perhaps saved their life.
 For this reason, we should ask: could the anti-psychiatry movement – through its wholesale rejection of psychiatry and calls for its abolition – actually be harmful in its own way?
 Many psychiatrists strongly believe that this is the case.

 The clinical psychologist Jonathan N. Stea, in an interview for Psychology Today, is clear about his anti-anti-psychiatry stance: